 As of 2015, new Department of Energy standards are in effect for hot water heaters.
-While the prices have increased, these regulations are meant to reduce carbon dioxide emissions and save energy, making your home safer.
+While prices have increased, these regulations are meant to reduce carbon dioxide emissions and save energy, making your home safer.

 Isaac carries a full range of water heaters: standard, power-vented through the side of the home, and tankless water heaters.
 With so many choices, Isaac offers hot-water heating consultation service at no charge.
 Our hot water experts will visit your home to examine your current installation and ask a few questions.
 Then, we’ll make recommendations and discuss the best options for you, considering complete pricing, energy savings, and payback information.